damascenodiego/damascenodiego.github.io/_pages/cv.md

 Long bio
 ------

-Diego Damasceno
+Diego Damasceno is currently a Design Engineer at [ASML](https://www.asml.com/).
+At ASML, he works on developing modeling and model-based testing methodologies for semiconductor manufacturing.

-is a former _Postdoctoral Researcher_ at the _Institute for Computing and Information Sciences ([ICIS](https://www.ru.nl/icis/))_ of **[Radboud University](https://www.ru.nl/english/people/nascimento-damasceno-c/)**.
+He is a former _Postdoctoral Researcher_ at the _Institute for Computing and Information Sciences ([ICIS](https://www.ru.nl/icis/))_ of **[Radboud University](https://www.ru.nl/english/people/nascimento-damasceno-c/)**.
 At Radboud University, he developed research in model-based and product-line engineering,